chronodove/chronodove/src/links.md

 ###### most of theses sites are for dealing with my allergies, so don't expect things with eggs and nuts especially; includes both cooking and baking.
 - [baked abundance](https://bakedabundance.com/) - eggless & traditional sweets recipes
 - [delish](https://www.delish.com/) - an overwhelming amount of recipes for (mainly) cooking
+- [live eat learn](www.liveeatlearn.com) - vegan/vegetarian focused recipes, lots of chickpeas
 - [mommy's home cooking](https://mommyshomecooking.com/) - a lot of eggless deserts and meals
+- [the foodie diaries](https://thefoodiediaries.co/) - more recipes, mostly cooking
 - [that foodie girl](https://thatfoodiegirl.in/) - lots of dinner/lunch ideas
-- [the foodie diaries](https://thefoodiediaries.co/) - more recipes, mostly cooking
 - [the lunch break](https://www.thelunchbreak.co/) - lots of dinner and breakfast recipes

 ---